 For a more immersive experience, consider eco-lodges or guesthouses in Puttalam or Negombo.

-• Hire a Guide: Local guides, like those from Twin Waters Resort or Dolphin Beach Hotel, are knowledgeable about bird species and can enhance your experience.
+• Hire a Guide: Local guides, such as those from Twin Waters Resort or Dolphin Beach Hotel, are knowledgeable about bird species and can significantly enhance your experience.
 Pre-arrange through your accommodation or tour operator, as on-site guides may not always be available.

 • What to Bring: Binoculars, a camera, insect repellent, sunscreen, a hat, comfortable walking shoes, and water.
 Plastics are prohibited to protect the environment.

-• Conservation Awareness: Respect the sanctuary’s rules, stick to designated paths, and avoid disturbing wildlife.
-Learn about wetland conservation efforts to appreciate the sanctuary’s ecological significance.
+• Conservation Awareness: Respect the sanctuary’s rules, stay on designated paths, and refrain from disturbing wildlife.
+Discover the importance of wetland conservation efforts to appreciate the sanctuary’s ecological significance.

 • Weather Preparedness: The sanctuary’s average temperature ranges from 25°C to 30°C, with annual rainfall around 1,000 mm.
 Pack light, breathable clothing and a raincoat during the monsoon season (May to September).

-• Visit early morning or late evening for best bird activity.
+• Visit early in the morning or late in the evening for the best bird activity.

 • Wear neutral-colored clothes for better camouflage.